ProjectOpenSea/opensea-js/developerDocs/getting-started.md

 await openseaSDK.fulfillOrder({ order, accountAddress })
 ```

-If the order is a buy order (`order.side === "bid"`), then the taker is the _owner_ and this will prompt the owner to exchange their item(s) for whatever is being offered in return.
+If the order is an offer (buy order, `order.side === "bid"`), then the taker is the _owner_ and this will prompt the owner to exchange their item(s) for whatever is being offered in return.
 See [Listening to Events](#listening-to-events) below to respond to the setup transactions that occur the first time a user accepts a bid.